 Management usually tells workers that, the new system will benefit them.
 Management says that the system will get rid of racial discrimination in wages.
-Usually, the introduction of job evaluation does help the lower-rated workers at the beginning.
-But we must ask why management is so keen on these new systems.

-In the past, skilled workers have been able to demand very high wages because of the shortage of skilled workers.
+have been able to demand very high wages because of the shortage of skilled workers.

 About four years ago, the chairman of AMIC, Mr Graham